April 19, 2024

-From small scale DIY woodworking projects to large, professional flooring jobs, staining is one of the most popular coatings in the painting industry for finishing or refinishing wood.
+Staining wood is a common way to finish or refinish it.
+This can be done for small DIY projects or large professional jobs in the painting industry.
 However, wiping stain can be a difficult task if not done carefully and correctly.
-Before jumping into techniques, it’s important to understand what type of stain will work best for your specific home improvement project.
+Before jumping in, it’s important to know which type of stain will be best for your home improvement project.

-Just like paint, wood stain is composed of 3 basic elements: pigment, solvent and binder.
-Unlike paint, stain is absorbed into the wood’s surface, which naturally brings out the texture and grain of the wood.
+Wood stain, like paint, consists of three basic elements: pigment, solvent, and binder.
+Unlike paint, stain absorbs into the wood’s surface, naturally bringing out the texture and grain of the wood.
 Stains are typically less expensive not only to apply, but to maintain as well.

-Before diving into what stain color or finish you want, be sure to research the type of wood you’ll be applying the stain to.
+Before choosing a stain color or finish, research the type of wood you will use.
+Make sure it is compatible with the stain.
 Some woods are better off maintaining their natural color, while others desperately need a stain and finish.
-It’s also important to consider if the stain will be exposed to outdoor elements or not.
+It’s also important to consider whether the stain will be exposed to outdoor elements.

 Once you’ve tested and chosen the type of stain, you’re ready to begin applying the stain.
 Staining takes patience and focus to ensure an even and streak free look.
 To avoid disaster, we’ve compiled these easy steps to apply stain: